 In 1993, President Carlos Menem presented a project designed to spend $250 million to clean up the river, but only one million was spent to rid the river of industrial wastes.
 Tragically, much of this money was allocated to other projects and/or pilfered by politicians.
 Therefore, as of December 2013, the MRR remains one of the most polluted rivers on the planet.

 The Cuyahoga River is famous – or infamous – for having caught fire numerous times since 1868, most recently in June 1969.
 Flowing through the Cleveland, Ohio area, the Cuyahoga River, because it runs through a congested urban environment, has been subjected to numerous forms of pollution, particularly industrial waste, which has made it flammable at times.
 Interestingly, the plight of the Cuyahoga River helped promote in the late 1960s the ecological movement across the U.S., whose motto was “Ecology Now.”
 This joint fervor led to passage of the Clean Water Act of 1972.

-Not quite so polluted these days, since some species of aquatic life can actually survive in it, the Cuyahoga River nevertheless remains one of 43 Great Lakes Areas of Concern, as it empties into Lake Erie, once a very dirty body of water as well, though it supports fisheries of note.
+Now 50 years after the Cuyahoga River caught fire, it seems unlikely it will do so again any time soon since cleanup programs in Ohio have improved its water quality; now it supports more than 60 species of fish.
+Nevertheless, it remains one of 43 Great Lakes Areas of Concern, as it empties into Lake Erie, once a very dirty body of water as well, though it supports fisheries of note in the present day.

 8. Buriganga River